ymkan/flask-app/README.md

 Add new items

 $ docker build -t <YOUR_USERNAME>/myfirstapp .

 $ docker run -p 8888:5000 --name myfirstapp YOUR_USERNAME/myfirstapp

-Head over to http://remotehost:8888 and your app should be live.
+Head over toÂ http://remotehost:8888Â and your app should be live.Â

-Push image to Docker Cloud
+Push image toÂ Docker Cloud

 docker login
 docker push YOUR_USERNAME/myfirstapp